This post may contain affiliate links. Please read our disclosure policy.

 • Add the Parmesan rind (if using), and the beans and broth.
 Increase the heat and bring to a simmer.
 Cover, reduce the heat to low, and simmer for 10 minutes.

-• Stir in the kale.
+• Stir in the kale and sausage.
 Cook until just wilted, about 2 minutes.
 Stir in the lemon juice and season to taste with more salt, black pepper, and/or red pepper flakes.

 • Serve hot, with grated Parmesan on top.